MANU-CHAUHAN/EVA6/s7/README.md

 **Normal Convolution:**

-Each convolution kernel CONVOLVES, while discretely moving, on the input using each channel of the input feature map and then result of each convolution kernel is the sum of the convolution results of each channel. (**Note:** here each channel of the feature map is related to all channels of the input feature map)
+Each convolution kernel CONVOLVES, while moving discretely, on the input using each channel of the input feature map and result of each convolution kernel is the sum of the convolution results of each channel. (**Note:** here each channel of the feature map is related to all channels of the input feature map)

 <img src="../resources/s7-2.png" style="zoom:150%;" />